julienbourdeau/route-usage/README.md

 * The page showing route usage is **currently publicly available**. (see TODO)
 * I only logs request with a 2xx or 3xx HTTP response.
 I don't think the rest makes sense.
 Your opinion is welcome!
 * In the very first version, I was incrementing a `count` attribute.
 I removed it because I think it gives a wrong information.
 If it was used a lot because but last access was a year ago, it gives a false sense of importance to this unused route.
-* The HTML page with the table is volontarily not using any CSS: I want it to be very low footprint and as easy as possible to maintain.

 ## Todo